Polar

 Deploy

-When you deploy, Encore automatically provisions and manages the infrastructure your app needs.
-For Polar integrations, this includes:
+When you deploy, Encore automatically provisions and manages the infrastructure your app needs:

-- Databases — Cloud SQL on GCP, RDS on AWS
+- Databases provisioned as Cloud SQL on GCP or RDS on AWS.

 Self-hosting